-Employees who get in early, stay late, don’t take breaks and work on the weekends can end up burning out.
-Work burnout can be caused by large workloads, stress from working long hours, difficult colleagues and endless deadlines.
-All of which can lead to a lack of motivation, productivity, positivity, passion and low morale.
-We are looking at how to avoid burning out at work:
+Employees who start early, stay late, don’t take breaks and work on the weekends can end up burning out.
+Other factors can be large workloads, difficult colleagues and endless deadlines.
+These can all lead to a loss of motivation, productivity, positivity, passion and general low morale.
+Let’s look at how to avoid burning out at work:

 Spot the warning signs

-Avoid burning out at work by spotting the warning signs and doing something about it.
-For example, struggling to get out of bed in the morning, arriving late to work, watching the clock excessively, a negative attitude or stress spilling over into your personal life.
-If the symptoms are feeling familiar then it is time to take action!
+For example, struggling to get out of bed in the morning, arriving late to work, watching the clock excessively, a negative attitude or work stress spilling over into your personal life.
+If the symptoms sound familiar then it’s time to take action!
 These feelings won’t go away by themselves but the solution to avoid burning out at work is different for everybody.
 It could be a case of taking a few days off, having a night out, meditating or going for long country walks on the weekend.

 Identify stressful areas

 Understanding where your burnout stems from can help you to manage stress.
-Practicing breathing methods, meditation or other relaxation techniques can help you to calm down when you’re feeling stressed.
+Practice breathing methods, meditation or other relaxation techniques to help you to calm down when you’re feeling stressed.

-If you have been feeling stressed, overwhelmed and have lost all motivation then a holiday is exactly what the doctor ordered.
-A complete break away from work, without technology and stress can give you time to breathe.
-Upon your return to work you will be refreshed, well-rested and ready to get back into work with a more positive mind.
+If you’ve been feeling stressed, overwhelmed and have lost all motivation – don’t forget to take time off.
+Try to have a complete break from work – no technology or work stress – to give you time to breathe.
+Upon your return, you’ll be refreshed, well-rested and ready to get back into work with a more positive mind.
 Time off is key to avoid burning out at work.

 Manage your time

-Organising your time affectively can help to avoid work burnout and allow you to evaluate your priorities.
+Organising your time effectively allows you to evaluate your priorities.
 Manage your work priorities by organising them into different categories and don’t spend too much energy on non-critical tasks.
 Scheduling free time after work will ensure you give yourself time to relax and unwind.

-When you are feeling tired and unhappy, working out may be the last thing on your mind.
+When you’re feeling tired and unhappy, working out may be the last thing on your mind.
 However, it can be a powerful tool for tackling stress and burnout.
-Exercise can improve your mood, increase energy and productivity, sharpen your focus, relax the mind and body, help with sleep and motivation.
+Exercise can improve your mood, increase energy and productivity, sharpen your focus, relax the mind and body, as well as helping with sleep and motivation.

 Read more: Fun exercises for those who hate working out